How much will it cost to have my house treated?

 What if I still see bugs after my service?

-Our service is guaranteed and if you are still having problems with pests, then give us a call and we will come back out and retreat for no additional cost.
+Our service is guaranteed and if you are still having problems with pests during the warranty period, then give us a call and we will come and retreat the area for no additional cost.

 What’s the Difference between an ant and a termite?

 Termites and ants are very similar.
 But if you look at them closely it is not hard to tell the difference.
 First difference to notice is the antennae.
 The Termite has straight beaded antennae and the ant has elbowed antennae.
 Second difference are the wings.
 The termite has forewings and hind wings of equal size and the ants forewings are larger than its hind wings.
 Last difference is the waist.
 The Termite has a broad waist and a strait abdomen.
 The ants abdomen is thin and has a pinched or constricted waist.

 Termites can be seen all year round.
 Mud tubes on the side of a house are one of the most common way termites are spotted.
 Termites are also spotted in the spring when they decide to swarm.
 Swarms usually takes place in the spring time between late march through early may.
 You will notice a swarm by the amount of winged termites, they all leave the colony at the same time to look for a new home.
 If you see a swarm please give a call and we will come out and take a look.